 Property tax bills are mailed by November 1.
+If your taxes are paid by your mortgage company, you will receive an information only copy of the tax bill.
 Property taxes are normally due and payable on November 1 of each year, but are assessed as of January 1 of the same year.
 All payment methods are accepted for current taxes (2.39% fee added to credit/debit card payments).
 Discounts are allowed as follows for payment in

 - November - 4%